AaronMHurst/python_egaf/README.md

 >>> ensdf = e.get_ensdf(edata, "Si29")
 ```

-File printing is set to `False` by default.
-To print the file to your `pwd` pass the boolean `True` to the function:
+File printing is suppressed by default.
+To print the file to your `pwd` pass the boolean argument `True` to the same function:

 ```python
 >>> ensdf = e.get_ensdf(edata, "Si29", True)